sorexy/ES6-practice/README.md

 - Async and Await syntax to replace .then() and .catch() in promises
 - Importing / Exporting Modules to replace IIFE namespaces
 - Template literal syntax
-- new "const" and "let" keywords
+- New "const" and "let" keywords

 Also: